tchx84/Gameeky/README.md

 ![](data/screenshots/en/01.png)

-Gameeky is a learning tool designed for young learners and educators to create and explore rich interactive games and experiences.
+Gameeky lets young learners and educators create and explore cooperative games and learning experiences.

+More specifically:

-* Play and explore games with your friends
+* Play and explore games with friends
 * Create new games without writing any code
-* Nurture the artist in you by designing game objects for your games
+* Nurture artistic skills by designing game objects and creatures
 * Grasp the basics of programming using Python in a LOGO-like experience
-* Mature your programming skills by extending your game with Python plugins
+* Mature programming skills by extending games with Python plugins

 ## Usage